-Aptose Biosciences Inc. ("Aptose" or the "Company") is a clinical stage precision oncology company developing differentiated kinase inhibitors addressing unmet medical needs in oncology.
-The Company's executive offices are located in San Diego, California and its head office is located in Toronto, Canada.
+Aptose Biosciences Inc. ("Aptose", the "Company," "we," "us," or "our") is a clinical-stage precision oncology company developing differentiated kinase inhibitors addressing unmet medical needs in oncology.
+The Company's executive offices are located in San Diego, California, and our head office is located in Toronto, Canada.